To be built at 2012 Berkeley Way (between Shattuck and Milvia)

 In its entirety, Berkeley Way will provide the single largest infusion of low-income and affordable housing in the history of Berkeley.
 Meanwhile, the Hope Center represents the largest permanent supportive housing for the homeless currently in development in Berkeley.

-For BFHP, the HOPE Center is not only about housing – it’s about creating a space that, like home, inspires a sense of safety, sanctuary, dignity, warmth and possibilities for human growth.
+For BFHP, the HOPE Center is not only about housing – it’s about creating a space that, like home, inspires a sense of safety, sanctuary, dignity and possibilities for human growth.

 BFHP’s HOPE Center is designed to serve Berkeley’s very low-income, disabled and chronically homeless population through an innovative integration of housing and onsite support services.
 Planned in close collaboration with the City of Berkeley, it is a vital part of the overall plan to find housing and a permanent stable solution for the city’s estimated 1000 homeless.

 The HOPE Center is located in a transit and service-rich downtown area, which allows the Center’s residents to easily access a range of additional low/no-cost local services.
 These include legal assistance, disability transportation assistance, senior recreational and social services, as well as food pantry services.